pingcap/docs-cn/dev/how-to/deploy/tidb-binlog.md

         # the Kafka configuration when `db-type` is set to "kafka"
         # [syncer.to]
+        # only one of kafka-addrs and zookeeper-addrs is needed.
+If both are present, the program gives priority
+        # to the kafka address in zookeeper
         # zookeeper-addrs = "127.0.0.1:2181"
         # kafka-addrs = "127.0.0.1:9092"
         # kafka-version = "0.8.2.0"
+        # kafka-max-messages = 1024

         # the topic name of the Kafka cluster that saves the binlog data.
 The default value is <cluster-id>_obinlog
         # To run multiple Drainers to replicate data to the same Kafka cluster, you need to set different `topic-name`s for each Drainer.
         # topic-name = ""

+        [syncer.to.checkpoint]
+        # When the downstream is MySQL or TiDB, this option can be enabled to change the database that holds the checkpoint
+        # schema = "tidb_binlog"
         ```

     - Starting Drainer: